*Redis Clients Handling

 CONFIG SET timeout <value>.

-Note that the timeout only applies to number clients and it does not apply to Pub/Sub clients, since a Pub/Sub connection is a push style connection so a client that is idle is the norm.
+Note that the timeout only applies to normal clients and it does not apply to Pub/Sub clients, since a Pub/Sub connection is a push style connection so a client that is idle is the norm.

 Even if by default connections are not subject to timeout, there are two conditions when it makes sense to set a timeout: